godot-jolt/godot-jolt/README.md

 ## What else is different?

-- Collision layers/masks behave like they did in Godot 3, meaning you can't have one-way collisions
+- Collision layers/masks behave like they did in Godot 3, meaning no asymmetrical collisions
 - Ray-casts will hit the back-faces of all shape types, not just concave polygons and height maps
 - Shape-casts should be more accurate, but their cost also scale with the cast distance
-- Manipulating a body's shape(s) while it's connected to a scene tree can be costly
+- Manipulating a body's shape(s) after it has entered a scene tree can be costly
 - Contact impulses are estimations and won't be accurate when colliding with multiple bodies
-- `Area3D` is not able to detect overlaps with `StaticBody3D`
+- `Area3D` is not able to detect overlaps with static bodies, including the static freeze mode
 - `HeightMapShape3D` only supports square height maps with dimensions that are power-of-two
 - Axis-locking is implemented using joints, which means a body can technically deviate a bit from its locked axes, but they do a better job of conserving energy